The Importance of Environmental Sustainability

 • Create a circular economy – Fed up of seeing plastic waste littered around the planet?
 The key solution is to introduce a circular economy.
 This way, we can feed materials back into businesses, reduce our reliance on raw materials, lower emissions, and lessen the chance of animals eating plastic

-Improved human health
+Improves human health

 It's estimated that an average of 9 million people die globally from air, water, soil, or ocean pollution each year.
 This clearly shows that we need environmental sustainability to not only improve our health but also remove a major threat to life.